JacoboLansac/audits/solo/soar-review.md

   - receive SOAR from poolB
   - during the `uniswapV2Call()` callback:
     - sell SOAR in poolA, receiving WETH, and dumping SOAR price in oracle price source
-    - call `UniswapV2Oracle.update()`, which unpdates the underlying price of SOAR. **The effect of the price dump will be dampened by the 1h-averaging by a factor of 3600.**
+    - call `UniswapV2Oracle.update()`, which updates the underlying price of SOAR. **The effect of the price dump will be dampened by the 1h-averaging by a factor of 3600.**
     - purchase SOAR from the `Minter.mint()`, which reads the price from the oracle, at a **discount**
-  - payback the SOAR to the flashloan (plus fees)
+  - Pay back the SOAR to the flashloan (plus fees)

 ```javascript